Black-n-Bluegrass Junior Roller Derby

 The jammers try to catch up to the pack, work their way through and come out the other side.
 No one scores any points during the first lap, but the first jammer to pass the pack without penalties becomes the lead jammer.
 A referee points out the lead jammer and follows his/her progress around the track.
 The lead jammer can “call the jam” before the end of the two-minute period by putting her hand on his/her hips.

 When the lead jammer calls the jam or the two-minute period ends, play stops and the officials calculate the score.
 Teams get one point for each opposing player the jammer passes during each lap.
 In general, this is four points per lap — one for each opposing player.

 While Roller Derby at its core is a full contact sport, the early skill levels are the “positional” game with very little intentional contact.
-That said, like any sport there is a risk of injury due to falls and unintentional contact.
+That said, like any sport, there is a risk of injury due to falls and unintentional contact.
 Only when players have reached the highest skill level does the full contact aspect of Roller Derby come into play.
-This level of play is achieved only after the skater has demonstrated ample proficiency in skating skill, knowledge of the rules and the maturity required to play the full contact game as determined by the coaching staff, parent and player.
+This level of play is achieved only after the skater has demonstrated ample proficiency in skating skills, knowledge of the rules, and the maturity required to play the full contact game as determined by the coaching staff, parent, and player.

 Parents are an integral part of any youth sports activity.
-Parents need to be encouraged to active in the League and not sit on the sidelines.
-They are the ones who volunteer to work the committees, help raise funds and perform all the behind-the- scenes work need to make a League run.
-Without their help the League officers will experience burnout and the Skaters and program will suffer.
+Parents are encouraged to be active in the League and not sit on the sidelines.
+They are the ones who volunteer to work for the committees, help raise funds, and perform all the behind-the-scenes work need to make a League run.
+Without their help, the League officers will experience burnout and the Skaters and program will suffer.
 Helpful parental involvement also sends an important message to the Skaters that their parents care about what they do and want them to succeed.